Buffalo Roundup & Arts FEstival

 Pancakes, sausages and beverages are available at 6:15 a.m., in both viewing areas.
 Lunch is served at the corrals once the buffalo are rounded up until 2 p.m.
 Fee for both meals.

-Testing, branding, and sorting begins on Friday at 1 p.m. and lasts until about 3 p.m. and continues that following week.
+Testing, branding, and sorting begins on Friday at 1 p.m. and lasts until about 3 p.m.
+Crews will work the remainder of the herd beginning October 26.

 What to Bring